gvrajesh-25/pbi-pbip/README.md

 **Git shows large diffs on every save**
 Check if Power BI is regenerating GUIDs on each save.
 Enable the *"Preserve layout GUID"* option if available, or normalize JSON formatting using a pre-commit hook.

-**Pipeline fails to authenticate**
-Ensure the Service Principal has the **Power BI Admin** or appropriate workspace role, and that the `CLIENT_SECRET` has not expired in Azure AD.
+**Fabric Git sync fails with 403 / Unauthorized** Ensure the Service Principal is added as a **Member or Admin** on the Fabric Dev workspace, and has **Contributor** access to the Azure Repo in DevOps.

+**Workspace shows "Uncommitted changes" after sync** This usually means a local workspace change (e.g., a refresh or manual edit) conflicts with the repo.
+Use **Update all** in the workspace Git integration panel to pull from the repo and discard workspace changes.

+**Deployment Pipeline deploy button is greyed out** The source stage must have no uncommitted Git changes.
+Sync the Dev workspace from Git first, then redeploy.

 **Report opens blank after clone**
 Data source credentials are not stored in Git.
-Reconnect data sources in Power BI Desktop via *Transform Data → Data source settings*.
+Reconnect data sources in Power BI Desktop via *Transform Data → Data source settings*, or set credentials in the Fabric workspace via **Settings → Data source credentials**.

 ---